trishsai/Alucard-Selfbot-src/README.md

 # THIS PROJECT HAS BEEN DISCONTINUED.
-ANY FURTHER ISSUES WON'T BE ANSWERED BY US!
+Adjustments were last made on the file update day.

 # Setup
   - Since it's discontinuted and some good guy (trickstr) decided to make a video tutorial about it